gollischlab/STNMF_with_AFHALS/docs/source/advanced/consensus.rst

 Hyperparameter selection
 ========================

-An essential part of STNMF is to chose a suitable parameter for sparsity regularization, because sparsity is an integral part of semi-NMF to produce a parts-based decomposition.
-[1]_
+An essential part of STNMF is to chose a suitable parameter for sparsity regularization, because sparsity is an integral part of semi-NMF to produce a parts-based decomposition [1]_.
 The sparsity is applied to the module matrix of STNMF, such that low-magnitude pixel values are penalized and set to zero.
 Along with the non-negativity constraint, this encourages sparse representations.

 Careful selection of the sparsity weight results in localized subunits, and depends on the dimensionality of the data and its contamination with noise.
-Because of similarities in their response properties, hyperparameter selection of sparsity may be similar for cells of the same functional type.
-[2]_
+Because of similarities in their response properties, hyperparameter selection of sparsity may be similar for cells of the same functional type [2]_.

 Consensus analyses
 ------------------